 DISCIPLE 1 BIBLE STUDY

 Disciple 1 provides a foundational overview of the Bible.
-Beginning with Genesis and continuing through Revelation, group members will read approximately 80% of the Bible in this 24 “Fast Track” or 32 week study.
+Beginning with Genesis and continuing through Revelation, group members will read approximately 80% of the Bible in the 24-week “Fast Track” or 34-week study.
 Disciple 1 is great for those at any place in their faith journey.

 DISCIPLE 2 BIBLE STUDY